hashicorp/nomad/README.md

 ...
 ```

-Next, clone this repository into `$GOPATH/src/github.com/hashicorp/nomad`.
-Then type `make test`.
+Afterwards type `make test`.
 This will run the tests.
 If this exits with exit status 0,
 then everything is working!

 ```sh